 An Initial Public Offering is an exclusive chance to purchase stocks before they become available on the exchange.
 Investors can benefit by buying low-priced stocks before they get expensive when brokerages enter the trade.

-As the stock prices become highly volatile on the launch date and shortly afterwards, investors have an excellent chance to make quick profits.
+As the stock prices become highly volatile on the launch date and shortly afterwards, investors can take advantage of the price fluctuations.

 This comprehensive guide teaches you the ins and outs of an IPO, including the IPO process, how it works, its types, pros and cons, and tips to apply for it.